SahanaReddy06/Jenkins/README.md

 Uses image: myjenkins-blueocean:2.528.2-1

-🌍 5.
-Open Jenkins in Browser
+🌍 Open Jenkins in Browser

-Open:
+Visit:

+text
 http://localhost:8080
 You will see the Unlock Jenkins screen.

-🔑 6.
-Get Jenkins Initial Admin Password docker exec jenkins-blueocean cat /var/jenkins_home/secrets/initialAdminPassword
+🔑 Get Jenkins Initial Admin Password
+Find the initial password with:

+bash
-Copy and paste the password into Jenkins to unlock.
+docker exec jenkins-blueocean cat /var/jenkins_home/secrets/initialAdminPassword Then paste it into Jenkins to unlock.

-🔧 7.
-Start / Stop Jenkins Later
+🔧 Start / Stop Jenkins Later

-⚠️ Do not run the full docker run command again after the first setup.
+Do not run the full docker run command again after the first setup.

-▶ Start Jenkins
+To Start Jenkins:

+bash
 docker start jenkins-blueocean

-⏹ Stop Jenkins
+To Stop Jenkins:

+bash
 docker stop jenkins-blueocean

-🔄 Restart Jenkins
+To Restart Jenkins:

+bash
 docker restart jenkins-blueocean

-📦 View Running Containers
+View Running Containers:

+bash
 docker ps

-📌 8.
-Important Notes
+📌 Important Notes
 All Jenkins data is stored in the jenkins-data Docker volume (persistent).

 After system reboot, simply run:

+bash
 docker start jenkins-blueocean

-No need to rebuild the image or re-run the full setup.
+No need to rebuild the image or re-run full setup.

 🎉 Jenkins Is Ready!
 You can now:

 Install plugins